18th Century Collections

 A collection of volumes brought out by Edmund Curll (1675-1747), an 18th century bookseller and publisher notorious for his unscrupulous publication practices.

 Among the many colorful figures of the 18th century was "the unspeakable Curll," a very successful businessman and most prolific publisher and bookseller with well over a thousand books and pamphlets to his credit or discredit.
-Singularly unimpressed by the concept of literary propert, Curll was almost constantly at war with Jonathan Swift, Alexander Pope, or another of his involuntary authors.
+Singularly unimpressed by the concept of literary property, Curll was almost constantly at war with Jonathan Swift, Alexander Pope, or another of his involuntary authors.
 In 1955 Special Collections acquired Peter Murray Hill's private collection of Edmund Curll, numbering at that time about five hundred books.
 Carrying on Mr. Hill's detective endeavors, we have raised the number to nearly eight hundred.
 Curll's own vitality and persistence seem to be communicated to those who study him: they continue to discover previously unknown titles at such a rapid rate that it is impossible to say what proportion of the whole is present in our collection.

 Of Curll's unwilling authors the best known is certainly Jonathan Swift, whose Meditation upon a Broomstick - first printed by Curll in 1710 from a manuscript obtained by theft - is one of the puzzles of the collection.
 Scholarship has not yet been able to discover which of the two versions in the Curll Collection is earlier: the 16-page twopenny edition or the 30-page sixpenny edition.
 Pope, Matthew Prior, Nicholas Rowe, John Oldmixon, Sacheverell, and Sir Thomas Browne all appear in the Curll collection.
 Trials, scandals, topical poems, poetical miscellanies, politics, British antiquities, travels and the classics are revealed as stock that Curll felt would move well or could be made to move by being reissued with a new and up-to-date title-page.